Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Discussion

-Our results make the practical consequence concrete.
-Mistral achieves the highest $d'$ but the lowest $M$-ratio.
-A deployment system using Mistral's confidence for selective prediction would underperform relative to a model with lower accuracy but higher metacognitive efficiency.
-This diagnostic is invisible to ECE.

-The domain-specificity finding extends the argument.
-A model that is metacognitively efficient in one domain and blind in another poses a deployment risk that aggregate metrics hide entirely.
-The meta-$d'$ framework applied at the domain level provides exactly this information.

-The practical consequence is direct: in a selective prediction system that abstains on low-confidence queries, model selection by AUROC$_2$ versus $M$-ratio yields opposite choices---and the $M$-ratio choice performs better.\footnote{At 50\% coverage, Gemma-2 achieves 77.4\% accuracy vs.\ Mistral's 70.7\%, despite Mistral's higher AUROC$_2$.
-The gap widens at higher coverage.}
+Confidence evaluation operates at three tiers. \emph{Tier~1} (ECE, Brier score) measures alignment, conflates sensitivity with bias, and is unstable under discretisation. \emph{Tier~2} (AUROC$_2$, rank correlations) measures ranking quality; it does not normalise for the base rate, though on this sample the two measures rank identically regardless. \emph{Tier~3} (meta-$I_{2r}$, and the z-ROC structure of the confidence signal) measures how informative the confidence signal is about correctness with a model-free estimator valid where meta-$d'$ is not.
+Our results make the practical consequence concrete: the confidence signals of different models have qualitatively different variance structure ($s$ from 0.78 to 1.18), and confidence informativeness varies by a factor of 1.98 across models---both invisible to ECE.
+On corrected labels the cross-model ordering is not predicted by accuracy (\S\ref{sec:results}); the contributions that survive relabelling are the demonstrated variance structure, the domain and temperature effects, and the selective-prediction result.

-\subsection{Temperature, Criterion, and Metacognitive Capacity}
+\subsection{Temperature, criterion, and metacognitive capacity}

-The dissociation between temperature and meta-$d'$ for Mistral and Gemma has implications for temperature tuning.
-Temperature primarily shifts the Type-2 criterion without affecting metacognitive signal quality.
-If a model's $M$-ratio is low, improving calibration via temperature will not fix the underlying metacognitive deficit---the confidence signal will remain uninformative, just better centred.
-For Llama-3-Base, where the dissociation does not hold, temperature changes the information content of confidence itself.
+The dissociation between temperature and metacognitive information has implications for temperature tuning.
+For three of four models, temperature moves Type-1 accuracy without changing how well confidence tracks correctness.
+If a model's confidence is uninformative, lowering temperature to raise accuracy will not make its confidence more useful for selective prediction.
+For Llama-3-Base, where the dissociation does not hold, temperature does change the information content of confidence itself.

-\subsection{Connections to Human Metacognition}
+\subsection{Connections to human metacognition}